briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

 concentration of alcohol.

 15. _(o)_ **Conflict of Terms.** All terms defined in Ohio R.C.
 4510.01 apply to this section.
-If the meaning of a term defined in Ohio R.C .
+If the meaning of a term defined in Ohio R.C.
 4510.01 conflicts with the meaning of the same term as defined in Ohio R.C.
 4501.01 or this Traffic Code, the term as defined in Ohio R.C.
 4510.01 applies to this section.\
 (ORC 4511.19)

 16. _(p)_ Indigent Drivers Alcohol Treatment Fund.
 Twenty-five dollars ($25.00)